webpro-nl/knip/packages/docs/src/content/docs/explanations/plugins.md

 Knip knows they should be listed in `package.json`.

-Some tools allow configuration to be stored in `package.json`, that's why some the relevant plugins contain `package.json` in the list of `config` files.
+Some tools allow configuration to be stored in `package.json`, that's why some of the relevant plugins contain `package.json` in the list of `config` files.

 :::tip[Summary]